Goidz/music_pic/README.md

 ## Acknowledements:

-+ Used The Durstenfeld Shuffle.
-It seems like it maybe shuffles slightly better than the Fisher Yates shuffle.
-  - Found on [Pitayan](https://pitayan.com/posts/javascript-shuffle-array/) which directed me to [Webbower](https://gist.github.com/webbower/8d19b714ded3ec53d1d7ed32b79fdbac) where I sourced it from.
++ The Durstenfeld Shuffle was discovered on [Pitayan's](https://pitayan.com/posts/javascript-shuffle-array/) which directed me to
+    [Webbower](https://gist.github.com/webbower/8d19b714ded3ec53d1d7ed32b79fdbac) where I sourced it from.
++ [Google Fonts](https://fonts.google.com/) Tilt Neon font was use throughout the website.
++ I used [TinyPNG](https://tinypng.com/) to compress my images.
++ I then used [Pixelied](https://pixelied.com/) and [Convertio](https://convertio.co/) to convert jpg images to WebP formats for better performance.

-+ Found all the images used on the site on [Unsplash](https://unsplash.com/) Credit to these artists amazing work.
++ I Found all the images used on the site on [Unsplash](https://unsplash.com/).
+  Credit to these artists amazing work.
   - [Aron Fjell](https://unsplash.com/@addekalk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
   - [Andrea De Santis](https://unsplash.com/@santesson89?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)